Celerway/diamonds/README.md

 - No helm
 - Listens to :4210 (hard coded)
 - Require a Content-type header with application/json
 - The scheduler is hardcoded with consts.
+- Tied to Github URLs
 - Probably a lot more

 PRs are welcome.
+I don't know how much time I can afford spending on this.